The Community Housing Development Program provides affordable housing to keep homeownership opportunities in our communities.

 On a typical project, CHDO coordinates the land purchase, assembles the development team and partners, arranges financing, serves as the general contractor, and stays with the project as asset and property manager (see the property management section of our website).

 On some projects we are able to offer low-income housing tax credits to investment companies.
 We are also able to assist private developers in obtaining lower-cost financing so that some of the units can be available for rental at below market rates.

 CHDO provides asset and property management services for all our properties.

 CHDO actively seeks partnerships with a companies and organizations that share our goals.
 Some examples of West CAP’s experience include:

-The Glenwood Commons Student Housing adjoining the Wisconsin Indianhead Technical College (WITC) and University of Wisconsin Barron County (UWBC) campuses, Rice Lake, WI
+Rice Lake Student Housing joins the Northwoods Technical College and University of Wisconsin Barron County (UWBC) campuses

 After meeting with the staff of both educational institutions for many months, the City of Rice Lake approved rezoning and a certified survey map for the project.
 We worked on a final version of a development plan with the city and purchased an existing apartment building close to the campuses.
 Using some extra land in that purchase along with land from the city to create a high-quality development site.
 The city was very supportive of this effort because it also allowed for the development of a technology park and opened streets for new commercial development.
 We engaged in a community planning project, using student housing and the educational institutions as the anchor.

 Today, we have a 24 suite, 96 bed facility.